-By KYLE HENCE/ecoRI News staff
+By KYLE HENCE/ecoRI News contributor

 MIDDLETOWN — Simmons Farm will soon have some of the freshest cow cheese available on the shelves of Aquidneck Island grocers.